zsimic/linode-ddns/README.md

 # TL;DR: quick install

-If you're already familiar with this script, or don't care about the details you can run this to expedite the setup:
+If you're already familiar with this script, or don't care about the details you can run this to expedite the setup (it'll prompt you for your token and hostname):

 ```
 curl -O https://raw.githubusercontent.com/zsimic/linode-ddns/main/install-linode-ddns.sh